 PTSD claims require the veteran to show that the event that caused their post-traumatic stress (referred to by VA as the “stressor” event) actually occurred.
 Say, for example, a veteran saw a fellow servicemember killed in an accident on the ship and the event later caused PTS.
 That veteran could go back to the deck logs from the month the incident occurred and find the log entry that describes the accident and its aftermath.
 That entry could then be submitted to verify the veteran’s stressor event even if their military personnel file didn’t contain anything about the other servicemember’s death.

 So-called “Blue Water” veterans may also find deck logs helpful with their claims.
 Blue Water veterans are Navy veterans that served in the open seas near Vietnam.
-Presently, these veterans do not automatically qualify for the Agent Orange presumption because they didn’t serve boots-on-the-ground in Vietnam or, like “Brown Water” veterans, in the country’s inland waterways.
-To get service connection for disabilities associated with Agent Orange exposure, these vets have to prove that their vessel was temporarily stationed in Vietnam’s inland waterways, that they docked ashore, or that they took a smaller craft ashore.
+Presently, these veterans also qualify for the Agent Orange presumption due to recent legislation.
+To get service connection for disabilities associated with Agent Orange exposure, Blue Water vets have to prove that their vessel served offshore within twelve nautical miles from the line of demarcation of Vietnam.
 Deck logs can contain exactly this type of information.

 Deck logs could also potentially be used in claims for disabilities resulting from injury (injuries were recorded in deck logs during some periods.,